Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-dds.rst

 DDS/Mixer
 =========

 The DSPLib contains two different DDS/Mixer implementations.
 These will be referred to as the dds_mixer and dds_mixer_lut.
 They both differ in their implementations of the DDS and hence do not have identical outputs.
-The dds_mixer solution is available only on AI Engine (AIE), while the dds_mixer_lut is available on both AIE and AIE-ML devices.
+The dds_mixer solution is available only on AIE, while the dds_mixer_lut is available on both AIE and AIE-ML devices.
 The dds_mixer_lut has modes that enable higher SFDR figures for the signal generator than the dds_mixer.
 Both implementations have three different modes of operation.
 The mode of the component is driven by template parameter ``TP_MIXER_MODE``.

 In DDS Only mode (``MIXER_MODE_0``), there is a single output port that contains the sin/cosine components corresponding to the programmed phase increment.
 The phase increment is a fixed uint32 value provided as a constructor argument, where 2^31 corresponds to Pi (180 degrees phase increment).
 The number of samples sent through the output port is determined by the ``TP_INPUT_WINDOW_SIZE`` parameter.
 The output port can be a window interface or a stream interface depending on the use of ``TP_API``.